egrosdou01/personal-blog/blog/2024-09-26-sveltos-introduction-to-tiers/sveltos-introduction-to-tiers.md

 ```

 :::note
-Ensure the `dependsOn` contains the name of the initial ClusterProfile.
-In our example `cluster-prod-initial-setup`.
+Ensure the `dependsOn` contains the correct name definition.
+In our example, it is`cluster-prod-initial-setup`.
 :::

 ### Deploy ClusterProfiles - Management Cluster